CustomTypeOne/LoopPatches/README.md

 If you see this message:
     `cp: /Users/<your name>/Downloads/LoopPatches-main/Settings.bundle: No such file or directory`

-That means you did not double click the `Settings.bundle.zip` file.
+* That means you did not double click the `Settings.bundle.zip` file.
 Do it now and then copy and paste just this one line.
 (Hit return after pasting).

 ```
 cp -pr ~/Downloads/LoopPatches-main/Settings.bundle Loop

 ```

-Return to the LoopWorkspace folder in Finder you used to open the terminal window.
+Return to the LoopWorkspace folder in Finder that you used to open the terminal window.

 * Double click on LoopWorkspace to open the LoopWorkspace folder
 * Double click on Loop to open the Loop folder
 * Locate the Settings.bundle file - you will use that next

-Return to the Xcode that was used to build Loop-dev to a simulator.
+Return to Xcode, which was used to build the fresh Loop-dev download to a simulator.

 * Click on the folder icon in the left pane of Xcode
 * Click on the icon to the left of the Loop folder to open it (you should see Scripts, Common, etc)